DeskproApps/jira/README.md

 Starting a New App Project
 ---

 When start a new official app project, you must [add a repository to our GitHub organisation](https://github.com/DeskproApps).
+If you don't have access to create this, please contact us.

 Our trunk branch name convention is `master` and this will be used by our CI processes to test and build your app.